 Louis Costantini /

-Data breaches and other cybercrimes are becoming way too frequent.
-But it's not just large organizations that are susceptible to being hacked or getting a virus.
-Small and medium-sized businesses are equally if not more attractive targets for cybercriminals because they typically lack the security infrastructure of a larger organization.
-A total of 88% of small business owners feel vulnerable to a cyberattack, according to a recent Small Business Administration (SBA) survey.
-If your business is the victim of cybercrime, recovery costs can be expensive, including specialized repairs and legal fees, and can severely harm your brand’s reputation.
-That's why cyber liability insurance can be a smart precaution for any size of business.
+Data breaches and other cybercrimes are becoming increasingly common.
+But it’s not just large organizations that are at risk.
+Small and medium-sized businesses are equally, if not more, attractive targets for cybercriminals because they often lack the robust security infrastructure of larger organizations.
+Many owners report feeling vulnerable to cyberattacks, highlighting the importance of proactive cybersecurity measures and insurance coverage.
+If your business falls victim to cybercrime, recovery costs can be significant — including specialized repairs, legal fees, and damage to your brand’s reputation.
+That’s why cyber liability insurance can be a smart precaution for businesses of all sizes.

 Louis Costantini /

 Well-managed organizations are not immune to the risk of potential business interruptions and need to pivot and adapt in the face of adversity.
-However, if the events over the past few years have taught us anything, even the most agile businesses are not prepared for everything.
-In the event of a catastrophe, the need for a Business Continuity Plan is paramount to keep your organization thriving.
-However, if your business lacks the proper planning, you could be treading water without a life preserver hoping for a miracle.
-Let’s talk about business continuity and how your organization can secure its operations.
+Even the most agile businesses are not prepared for everything.
+In the event of a catastrophe, having a Business Continuity Plan is essential to keep your organization running.
+Without proper planning, your business could struggle to recover when a disruption occurs.
+Let’s talk about business continuity and how your organization can safeguard its operations.

 Louis Costantini /

-Every morning, you wake up and go through your routine before heading into the physical office or home office to start your day.
-When you get to your desk, you log into your computer and open your email.
-While sorting through your mailboxes, you notice that essential emails such as an RFP you were expecting, an invoice you’ve been waiting for, or important messages from vendors and partners are sitting in your spam folder.
-You might ask yourself, “how did these end up in here?” - a question that gets asked more frequently than you would expect.
-Missing these emails is not only frustrating, but it can also affect your business’s bottom line.
-Read on to learn why emails are marked as spam and how you can improve email deliverability.
+Every morning, you wake up, go through your routine, and start your day at the office or home workspace.
+When you log into your computer and check your email, you might notice that essential messages, such as an RFP you’re expecting, an invoice, or important notes from vendors and partners, have landed in your spam folder.
+You might ask yourself, “how did these end up here?”
+Missing these emails is not only frustrating, but it can also affect your business operations and workflow.

 Just picture this— you’re a new employee diligently working, and out of the blue, your CEO e-mails you, asking for 10 Amazon gift cards.
 She says it’s for an important project she’s working on and she needs the gift cards ASAP!
 The pressure is on and you take a break from your hectic to-do list, and begin ordering the gift cards, until you realize… the person emailing is not your boss after all, but rather, a sneaky cybercriminal.
 And just like that, you are the newest victim of a phishing scam.
 How mortifying, right?
 Well luckily, there are steps that can be taken in order to avoid such embarrassing catastrophes.